Question: So if metronadizole (flagyl), steroids, and the highly processed prescription foods may harm my cat - how do I treat my cat's IBD???

-- Steroids: Avoid This Popular Pet Drug Until You Learn the Shocking Details.
-The problem with steroids is that they treat the symptom, not the underlying problem.
+- Steroids - by Dr Karen Becker.
+Steroids can go a long way to improving the quality of life for your pet.
+The problem?
+Steroids treat the symptom, not the underlying problem.
 Dr. Karen Becker discusses the problems with steroids: "Traditional medicine for both people and animals is about treating symptoms with prescriptions – not treating the cause of those symptoms."
 "My greatest concern about overuse of steroids is that the underlying condition causing your pet’s symptoms, which is typically inflammation, is usually left untreated."
-Some kitties are in such bad shape, a course of steroids to reduce the inflammation while you transition to an anti-inflammatory diet and repopulate healthy gut bacteria is in order.
+We note that some kitties are in such bad shape, a course of steroids to reduce the inflammation while you transition to an anti-inflammatory diet and repopulate healthy gut bacteria is in order.
 Some may need a low dose for life depending on the severity of the disease, and steroids are an important tool in the management or treatment of cancer.
-Notably, steroids are associated with the development of diabetes and pancreatitis.
+But as Dr. Becker points out, steroids are associated with the development of diabetes and pancreatitis.
 So please make an informed choice.

 B12 (Cobalamin) in IBD

 Enzymes - The importance of enzymes